Available for opportunities

 High-Availability Web App with ELB & RDS Multi-AZ

-ELBEC2ASGRDS Multi-AZCloudWatchVPC
+ELBEC2ASGRDS Multi-AZCloudWatchSNSVPC

-ELB across 2 AZs with health checks
+ELB across 2 AZs with application health endpoint checks

-ASG auto-replaces unhealthy EC2 nodes
+ASG auto-replaces unhealthy EC2 instances without downtime

-RDS Multi-AZ failover under 60 seconds
+RDS Multi-AZ automatic failover under 60 seconds

 07